-4. NaaS is more sustainable and secure.
-Sustainability is top of mind for many organizations.
+4. NaaS is more sustainability friendly.
+Sustainability is top of mind for many progressive organizations.
 Environmental concerns continue to mount given shorter lifecycle refreshes and greater technology debris.
 IT Asset Disposition (ITAD) management can be quite costly.
 Many organizations manage obsolete equipment in warehouses due to fears that company or personal information may be leaked when hardware components are recycled.